How Do I Set Up a Preferred or Chosen Name?

 It also sends a message of inclusion to all students, staff and faculty in the district (including when attending classes, eating on campus or borrowing library books).

-In order to help build a culture of inclusion at Sierra College, staff and faculty are strongly encouraged to respect and properly pronounce the name that students use, whether it is their legal name or not.
+In order to help build a culture of inclusion at Sierra College, staff and faculty are strongly encouraged to respect and properly pronounce the name that people use, whether it is their legal name or not.

 Who might use a preferred/chosen name?